-How Good Can Jamaal Charles Be in Andy Reid's Offense?
+Jamaal Charles could be flying high in Andy Reid's offense.

 Kansas City Chiefs head coach Andy Reid is known for having a pass-happy offense.
 You would think that would be bad news for running back Jamaal Charles and good news for quarterback Alex Smith, but that’s not necessarily true.